Sirius0531/final_project/README.md

 Presentation [Slides](https://docs.google.com/presentation/d/1RYqxEM__TevdDOhwg8GO3oerPjs3XSrG1k4ISLAIga0/edit?usp=sharing)

 ## Topic:
-Predicting the average salary of jobs in the data industry based on different variables using a linear regression model.
+Predicting the average salary of jobs in the data industry based on different variables using a regression model.
 We wanted to see how factors such as company, location, and experience affect the expected salary.

 ### The reason the topic was selected
 We selected this topic because it was one that was of interest to all of us including our classmates.
-As we graduate from this course and enter the job market we have a frame of reference when negotiating offers.
+As we graduate from this course and enter the job market we have a frame of reference when negotiating compensation offers.
 ### Questions the team hopes to answer with the data
 Our goal throughout this analysis was to better educate us on the salary levels of different data-related jobs.
 We wanted to see how do the different factors, such as:
 - Location